Local.

 Safe neighbourhoods also include safety in our town centres and shopping districts.
 Our neighbourhoods are becoming more and more connected for locals and visitors, and negative experiences with antisocial behaviour hurt local businesses and harm our reputation as a City safe for everyone.
 Speaking to those affected, they want to see a greater presence of our community safety patrols and implementation of CCTV cameras to deter antisocial behaviour, both measures I support and will push for in Council.

-If elected, I’ll advocate for safer roads and crossings in our neighbourhoods, especially in areas of high need where families are trying to access schools or public transport links.
-I’ll also work with the local community to identify priority locations for increased safety measures, specifically in our town centres where local businesses need more to combat antisocial behaviour and for families who want to be safe in their own suburb.
+I’m advocating for safer roads and crossings in our neighbourhoods, especially in areas of high need where families are trying to access schools or public transport links.
+I’m also working with the local community to identify priority locations for increased safety measures, specifically in our town centres where local businesses need more to combat antisocial behaviour and for families who want to be safe in their own suburb.

 Most of these services are, in some form, supported by the City through direct service provision, lease arrangements or financial support, and I know a lot of families like mine use them.
 They are so important to remain connected to one another in our community, and I am deeply passionate about seeing them protected.

-A few months ago, a proposal was brought to Council to sell 2 Hudson Street in Bayswater, the home of two playgroups that were affordable and accessible to local families.
+A few months ago, a proposal was brought to Council to dispose of 2 Hudson Street in Bayswater, the home of two playgroups that were affordable and accessible to local families.
 If this City-owned building was sold to make way for developers, these two playgroups would have had no home to go to and local families would lose an essential service connecting parents, children and supporting health and wellbeing.
-I was proud to stand with the playgroups and the community in opposing this proposal, making a deputation to Council and promoting the petition which gained around 300 signatures in a week.
+I was proud to stand with the playgroups and the community in opposing this proposal, making a deputation to Council and promoting the petition which gained almost 300 signatures within a week.

 While I am pleased that the Council listened to the concerns of the playgroups and the community and made the decision to not sell the building, I do not want to see other community services and local organisations that are in City-owned buildings face the same situation.

-If elected, I will stand up and protect our frontline City services for our community, and ensure they remain affordable and accessible for all.
-I will also stand up and advocate for our City-supported community-oriented services, such as our sporting clubs, family support and child care services, which most have lease arrangements for City-owned facilities.
+I will always stand up and protect our frontline City services for our community, and ensure they remain affordable and accessible for all.
+I am also standing up and advocating for our City-supported community-oriented services, such as our sporting clubs, family support and child care services, which most have lease arrangements for City-owned facilities.

 We have such a rich and diverse City, with families of all sizes and needs living in our neighbourhoods.
 Almost 36 per cent of our households have children, and by 2031 older people over the age of 65 will make up more than 20 per cent of our City.
 Around 31 per cent of people in the City live with long-term health conditions, and just over 5 per cent of people with disability in our community.
 Up to 11 per cent identify with diverse sexual orientation, sex or gender identity, and our top languages spoken at home other than English are Vietnamese, Mandarin, Italian, Cantonese and Filipino/Tagalog.